×Graptoveria 'Harry Watson'

 Echeveria 'Harry Watson'

-x Graptoveria 'Harry Watson' is a beautiful succulent with compact rosettes of soft, bluish-green to brownish-pink leaves.
+×Graptoveria 'Harry Watson' is a beautiful succulent that forms compact rosettes of soft, bluish-green to brownish-pink leaves.
 It offsets freely to form dense mounds.
 Rosettes are up to 6 inches (15 cm) in diameter.
-Flowers are yellow-pink and appear in summer.
+Flowers are yellow-pink, bell-shaped, and appear in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).